DelMaestroGroup/DMRG/README.md

 # DMRG

-DMRG for studying entanglement in 1d systems
+DMRG for studying accessible entanglement in 1d systems.
+Based on the amazing [ITensor](http://itensor.org/) software library.

 ## Installation